JeannetteE/datalib/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-![ring tailed lemur from Wikimedia commons](/pictures/Ring_tailed_lemur_portrait.jpg)
-Picture: © Francis C. Franklin / CC-BY-SA-3.0 [CC BY-SA (https://creativecommons.org/licenses/by-sa/3.0)]
+![ring tailed lemur from Wikimedia commons](/pictures/Ring_tailed_lemur_portrait.jpg) © Francis C. Franklin / CC-BY-SA-3.0 [CC BY-SA (https://creativecommons.org/licenses/by-sa/3.0)]

 ### Markdown